MicrosoftDocs/azure-docs/articles/stream-analytics/automation-powershell.md

 For *ASA Resource Management*, we can use either the [REST API](/rest/api/streamanalytics/), the [.NET SDK](/dotnet/api/microsoft.azure.management.streamanalytics) or one of the CLI libraries ([Az CLI](/cli/azure/stream-analytics), [PowerShell](/powershell/module/az.streamanalytics)).

 For *Metrics* and *Logs*, in Azure everything is centralized under [Azure Monitor](/azure/azure-monitor/overview), with a similar choice of API surfaces.
+We have to remember that logs and metrics are always 1 to 3 minutes behind when querying the APIs.
+Setting N at 5 usually means that the job will be running 6 to 8 minutes instead.
+Another thing to consider is that metrics are always emitted, even when the job is stopped (they are empty then).
+We'll have to clean-up the output of our API calls to make sure we're only looking at relevant values.

 ### Scripting language